Find Affordable College Courses

 Salt Lake City, UT

-Out of the 15 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Utah landed the # 5 spot on the list.
-U of U is a fairly large public school located in the city of Salt Lake City.
+A rank of #5 on this year’s list means University of Utah is a great place for public health students working on their bachelor’s degree.
+U of U is a very large public school located in the medium-sized city of Salt Lake City.

 Public Health majors at U of U take out an average of $23,393 in student loans while working on their Bachelor's Degree.